DrK-Lo/oyster_larvae_photo_analysis/README.md

 ## runCellProfilerParallel.sh

 CellProfiler is optimized to run on a single core when it is being run headless.
 This script parallelizes running a CellProfiler pipeline on a large list of images.
+It is intended to be used on the server.
 Variables are set at the top of the script and should be modified based on the analysis.

-Inputs:
+Variables:

 	- imageList : a list of the absolute paths of all the images to be analyzed.
 An easy command for generating this list from a directory of images is included in a comment at the top of the script.
 		      Just type `head runCellProfilerParallel.sh` and copy the commmand from the output.